 You may have seen quite a bit about risk factors that make a COVID-19 infection more likely or more dangerous.
-People with kidney disease, heart problems, COPD, an organ transplant or diabetes could become extremely ill if they contract it.
+People with kidney disease, heart problems, COPD, an organ transplant, cancer or diabetes could become extremely ill if they contract it.
+General Colin Powell, for example, had the blood cancer multiple myeloma and was immunocompromised.
+That made him more vulnerable to COVID even though he was vaccinated.
 But what about protective factors?
-Could using aspirin help protect people from catching COVID?
+This reader wonders, could using aspirin help protect people from catching COVID?

 Evidence from Israel Stars Aspirin: